Large-scale universality in quantum reaction-diffusion from Keldysh field theory: Keldysh path integral formulation of open systems

 Let us consider the formal solution to a generic quantum Master equation of the form, e.g., in Eq.~\eqref{eq:lindblad_d_dimension}.
 We start by considering a zero-dimensional system with no spatial structure (no sum over lattice sites $\mathbf{j}$).
 We can Trotter-decompose the time-evolution operator in infinitely many time slices, thus writing:

 with $\delta t\,=\,t/N$.
 Hence, at any time instant $t_n\,=\,n\delta t$, with $n=1,2\dots N$, the subsequent density matrix operator evolves via:

-It is now possible to introduce two sets of fermionic coherent states, labeled by Grassmann fields $\psi_n^{\pm}$ which are eigenvalues of the fermionic destruction operator.
+It is now possible to introduce two sets of fermionic coherent states, labelled by Grassmann fields $\psi_n^{\pm}$ which are eigenvalues of the fermionic destruction operator.
 From the resolution for the identity operator one has:

 We label $\ket{\psi_n^+}$ the states acting at time slice $n$ on the density operator from the left, hence evolving the latter in the forward direction along the so-called forward (+) contour.
 Conversely, states $\ket{\psi_n^-}$ act on the density operator from the right and thus evolve backward in time along a backward (-) contour (cf. the central panel of Fig.~(1) of the main text).
 Doubling the field variables from two to four fields evolving along anti-parallel time axes is a peculiarity of out-of-equilibrium quantum field theories \cite{altland2010,sieberer2016,tonielli2016, kamenev2011,thompson2023field}.
 Besides, an additional minus sign in front of $\ket{-\psi_n^-}$ and $\bra{-\psi_n^-}$ coherent states has been added with no effect on the result of the calculation.
 Inserting Eq.~\eqref{sup:step2_path} into \eqref{sup:step_1_path}, we arrive to: